endless-sky/endless-sky-wiki/CreatingOutfits.md

   * "Hand to Hand"
   * "Special"

+* `"display name"`: An alternative name to display in the UI for this outfit, can be used for renaming outfits if that ever becomes needed.
+This attribute should typically not be set, since we don't plan on renaming outfits often.

 * `"flotsam sprite"`: the image that is drawn when this outfit is dropped in space, either because it was jettisoned by a ship or because it was the payload of a minable asteroid.
 If no flotsam sprite is given, then the default flotsam box is used.

 * `"flare sprite"`: for thrusters, the image that is drawn at each of the engine [hardpoints](CreatingShips) when the thruster is firing.